 First things first: shoes.
 You’re going to need some good ones.
 Make sure you’re ready for a lot of walking, because there is a lot to see from the moment you step foot outside of LAX.
-Los Angeles isn’t necessarily known for its public transportation, so you should either plan to rent a car from the airport, or take Uber or Lyft when you can’t walk.
+Los Angeles isn’t necessarily known for its public transportation, so you should either plan to rent a car from the airport or take Uber or Lyft when you can’t walk ("be forewarned: waits at the airport for shared rides can be grueling," adds Instagram star, Patrick Janelle).
 The fares might add up, but if you’re trying to tackle one of the country’s largest cities in a day, it’ll be worth it (trust us, you’re going to see a lot).

 11:30 a.m.: After getting your fill of the beachside lifestyle, hop in the car and head out toward Downtown Los Angeles for some exploring.
 The city offers some amazing walking tours, which is one of the best ways to get a feel for the beautiful and storied architecture of L.A., and it’s a great way to learn about the history along the way.
 Try the Los Angeles Conservancy’s Historic Downtown Walking Tour or the Broadway Historic Theatre and Commercial District Walking Tour.
 Whichever you do, make sure you stop into the Grand Central Market before or after to get some delicious local bites (like the pork tacos from Via Moreliana).
 Odds are you’ll be really hungry by the time your walking tour ends, so you can either fill up at the market, or head to Redbird just around the block for an unforgettable atmosphere and menu—fine modern American cuisine with an emphasis on L.A.’s cultural diversity.
 The space is just as remarkable as the food, housed in the former rectory of the Vibiana, a beautiful landmark cathedral-turned-event space.
 (Make sure to get there before the kitchen closes at 2 p.m.)